Abdelfattah27/AMIT-Python-Backend-Sessions/Session1/python.md

 # Session 4

-## JSON APIs handling in Python

 ## OOP

 ### What's OOP

     OOP stands for Object-Oriented Programming.
 It's a programming paradigm that uses objects, which are instances of classes, to represent and manipulate data.
 OOP is based on the concepts of encapsulation, inheritance, and polymorphism.

     Encapsulation means that data and the methods that operate on that data are encapsulated into a single unit, the object.
 Inheritance allows new objects to be based on existing objects, inheriting their properties and methods.
 Polymorphism refers to the ability of objects of different classes to be used interchangeably.

     OOP provides a way to organize and structure code, making it easier to develop and maintain complex programs.
 It's widely used in software development for creating reusable, modular, and scalable code.

 ### Python and OOP

     Python is a multi-paradigm language, which means it supports multiple programming paradigms including object-oriented programming, functional programming, and procedural programming.
 So, Python can be used for object-oriented programming, functional programming, or any other programming paradigm you choose.

     However, while Python supports functional programming, it is not a pure functional programming language like Haskell or Lisp.
 Python supports functional programming concepts like higher-order functions, lambda functions, and recursion, but it also allows mutable data structures and side-effects, which are typically not used in pure functional programming.

 ### Why OOP With Examples